lowcoder-org/lowcoder/docs/workspaces-and-teamwork/oauth/keycloak.md

 In KeyCloak you have to set up first a "Realm".
 This is a tenant within KeyCloak.
 Select (or create) your Realm with the top left corner menu.

 In your Realm, you can then create and configure a Client.
-We show here the most minimal configuration to enable Sign in and Sign up with KeyCloak for Lowcoder.
+We show here the most minimal configuration to enable Sign in and Sign up with KeyCloak for OpenFlower.

 ### Setup a KeyCloak Client